Owez/kurz/README.md

 - Message trait as the backbone of request/responses
 - Actions and a ToAction trait
 - Encryption automatically implemented for the Message trait
-- Requests implementing ToAction and Message traits
-- Response implementing ToAction and Message traits
+- Request and Response implementing ToAction and Message traits

 ### Roadmap

 - [ ] Structure called Kurz to represent ourself
 - [ ] Structure called Peer to represent others
 - [ ] Document new Kurz and Peer in specification
+- [ ] Encryption + full packet cycle testing